-Qualified Opinion
+Opinion

-I have audited the accompanying financial statements of Meru County Executive Staff Housing Fund set out on pages 12 to 33, which comprise of the statement of financial position as at 30 June, 2019, and the statement financial performance, statement of changes in net assets, statement of cash flows and the statement of comparison of budget and actual amounts for the year then ended, and a summary of significant accounting policies and other explanatory information in accordance with the provisions of Article 229 of the Constitution of Kenya and Section 35 of the Public Audit Act, 2015.
+I have audited the accompanying financial statements of Meru County Executive Staff Housing Fund set out on pages 14 to 36, which comprise of the statement of financial position as at 30 June, 2020, and the statement of financial performance, statement of changes in net assets, statement of cash flows and statement of comparison of budget and actual amounts for the year then ended, and a summary of significant accounting policies and other explanatory information in accordance with the provisions of Article 229 of the Constitution of Kenya and Section 35 of the Public Audit Act, 2015.
 I have obtained all the information and explanations which, to the best of my knowledge and belief, were necessary for the purpose of the audit.

-In my opinion, except for the effects of the matter described in the Basis for Qualified Opinion section of my report, the financial statements present fairly, in all material respects, the financial position of Meru County Executive Staff Housing Fund as at 30 June, 2019, and of its financial performance and of its cash flows for the year then ended, in accordance with International Public Sector Accounting Standards (Accrual Basis) and comply with the Public Finance Management Act, 2012, the County Governments Act, 2012 and The Meru County Executive Staff Housing Fund Regulations, 2015.
+In my opinion, the financial statements present fairly, in all material respects, the financial position of the Meru County Executive Staff Housing Fund as at 30 June, 2020, and of its financial performance and its cash flows for the year then ended, in accordance with International Public Sector Accounting Standards (Accrual Basis) and comply with the Public Finance Management Act, 2012 and Meru County Executive Staff Housing Fund Regulations, 2015.